Tales of a Century Hammered Tin Chirori Sake Carafe

 Sake Carafes

 We have collected wonderful sake carafes (sake bottles) from all over Japan that will enrich your blissful moments of savoring your favorite sake.
+Our collection includes a variety of traditional styles such as tokkuri, katakuchi, and chirori, each with its own unique charm and function.

 The standard size of a sake carafe is 180–360 ml (6–12 fl oz).
 For those who prefer to drink in larger quantities or often share with groups of more than two, we recommend choosing a larger size.

 Explore our exquisite range of sake carafes, crafted from a variety of materials, including elegant metalware and inviting stoneware.
-Pair your favorite sake carafe with sake cups of your choice to create your very own sake set and elevate your drinking experience to new heights.
+Pair your preferred sake carafe with sake cups of your choice to create your very own sake set and elevate your drinking experience to new heights.